Skip to main content

 Structured snippets

 Structured snippets show a header and a list of values inline with your ad.
-The header is a fixed Google category (like "Services", "Features", "Brands"); the values are yours.
+The header is a fixed Google category (like "Services", "Features", or "Brands"); the values are yours.

 Examples: